-The MSHMP focuses on the species of interest (woolly star, spineflower, SBKR) and more generally on habitat.
+The MSHMP focuses on the species of interest (woolly star, spineflower, SBKR) and more generally on their habitat associations.
 Plan elements and decision trees address each separately, but they are integrated within a larger adaptive management approach as illustrated in Figure 7-1.
 The program elements are complex and interlocking, with successive elements being contingent on implementation of preceding elements.